SiriDB/siridb-docs/content/query-data/aggregate_functions/_index.md

 weight: 2
 ---

 SiriDB supports multiple build-in aggregation and filter functions.
 Using these functions can be useful to reduce network traffic.
-Note that multiple functions can be combined using the arrow `=>` sign. (see `help select` for more information on how to use and combine functions)
+Note that multiple functions can be combined using the arrow `=>` sign. (see [select](../select) for more information on how to use and combine functions)

 Most aggregation function accept an optional `ts` argument.
 When not providing the `ts` argument, SiriDB will usually return the last timestamp in the result.
 One exception is the `first()` function which will return the first timestamp instead.